apexfarm/ApexQuery/README.md

 ### 2.3 Query Chaining

-The `Query` class can chain existing ones to compose them together.
-Multiple levels of parent and child chaining are supported.
-And child chaining can even mix with its own parent chaining.
-But it doesn't support queries with group by clause.
+Parent and child relationship can be assembled via query chaining.
+Multiple levels of parent and child chaining are supported, but not for queries with group by clause.

 ```java
 public with sharing class AccountQuery extends Query {